 Accreditation days are usually scheduled approximately six to eight weeks after the training has been completed.
 At the accreditation workshops practitioners are given the opportunity to demonstrate their proficiency in the competency areas targeted for accreditation, and receive coaching and feedback on their performance.
 To maximise opportunities for individualized attention, these accreditation workshops are restricted to small groups of five to 10 practitioners per session and are scheduled as half-day or full-day sessions (depending on the level of training).

 In most cases practitioners will successfully demonstrate proficiency across all accreditation competencies by the end of the workshop.
 However, if a practitioner does not reach the minimum level of competence necessary for accreditation by the workshop close, he or she will be encouraged to receive further support and coaching from colleagues and staff within their own workplace or training group.
 If possible, these practitioners can attend another accreditation session.
-If this option is not available, these practitioners can submit a DVD recorded demonstration of their competencies, or complete their accreditation via a Skype video call with a Triple P Trainer.
+If this option is not available, these practitioners can submit a video recorded demonstration of their competencies, or complete their accreditation via a Zoom, Teams or Skype video call with a Triple P Trainer.